palantir/policy-bot/README.md

 After evaluation, a rule can be in one of four states:

 * `approved` - all of the predicates and requirements are true
-* `pending` - all of the predicates are true but one or more requirements is not true
+* `pending` - all of the predicates are true but one or more requirements are not true
 * `skipped` - one or more predicates are not true
 * `error` - something went wrong while evaluating the rule